angelo-v/wp-linked-data/README.md

 ## Installation

-The plugin is not yet available at the plugin repository.
+The plugin is available at the plugin repository.
+Just search for wp-linked-data in the plugins section of your workpress admin backend.

-Just copy the contents of the /src directory to wp-content/plugins/wp-linked-data directory of your WordPress installation and then activate the plugin from plugins page.
+Alternatively you may copy the contents of the /src directory to wp-content/plugins/wp-linked-data directory of your WordPress installation and then activate the plugin from plugins page.

 At least PHP 5.3.0 is required to use this plugin.